Return on Invested Capital (ROIC)

 For instance, ROIC is not sensitive to a company's cash position, which can create an inaccurate comparison between companies whose balance sheets may have unusual levels of cash.
 Companies with large cash positions will have a higher ROIC than a company with a smaller cash position, even if all other factors are equal.

 Also, ROIC fails to take into account a company's short-term debt positions, which could greatly influence its short-term profitability.
+The current ratio and debt-to-equity ratio can provide additional context on a company's short-term financial health.

-Why is Return on Invested Capital important?
+Why is Return on Invested Capital Important?

 Return on Invested Capital (ROIC) is a key indicator of a company's financial performance since it measures how effective a business is at generating profits from its capital investments.